frontendlane/responsify.dev/README.md

     - used in place of Sass/SCSS
     - processes styles via `postcss-cli` because doing otherwise would create a depencencu on JavaScript for styles to be loaded
 - `browserslist` added to package.json for clarity
-- radio and checkbox <input>s should be inside the <label> so the space between is clickable
+- radio and checkbox `<input>`s should be inside the `<label>` so the space between is clickable
+- form design
+    - no js: disabled attribute on all form controls in HTML
+    - js: store everything to localstorage and read from there

 ## Todos
-- add css comment to clipboard (make it optional, and save it to localstorage or cookie??)
+- make sure .scss function works in both Node and Dart
+- differentiate between soft and hard reload using service worker (response 200 vs 304)
+- focus restoration: restore window.document.activeElement if there is one. if not then focus the form
+- remove width and height
+    - width -> inline-size
+    - height -> block-size
+- new screen recording
+- test aria-atomic
+- update `__responsify.scss` to support `ch`
+- verify that examples are correct and functioning
+- make sure about on github repo is updated when pushed - this needs to be manually done
+- add scss and sass keywords in github
+- can't download __responsify.scss

+- add vh unit
+- add video closed captions
+- add to .vscode/settings.json public folder
 - pre-commit hook that blocks commits if there's "TODO" anywhere in the repo
     - TODO: make sure the path is correct i.e. figure out a way that only the public/ folder is published and that it is the root of the project
-- make sure about on github repo is updated when pushed
 - typescript error
     let num1: number | undefined;
     let num2: number | undefined;